eyesurewould/dreamcatcher/README.md

 Future features:
 + Link to external images (dropbox, github, social networks, etc)
-+ Firebase authentication (isolate content by artist)
++ Firebase authentication and authorization (isolate content by artist - in progress)
 + Implement a Store (to better handle state for multi-device situations)

 # Structure